 Mr. Pavsner is a 1972 cum laude graduate of the Woodrow Wilson School of Public and International Affairs at Princeton University, and a 1975 graduate of the Georgetown University Law Center.
 He is a member of the Adjunct Faculty at American University Washington College of Law, where he teaches courses in advocacy in the high-tech courtroom, medical liability and public policy.

-Karl Pilger is the managing attorney of Boring & Pilger, P.C. in Vienna, Virginia, where his practice focuses on litigation involving business disputes and trust & estate matters.
-He has taught trial advocacy since 1985 for the National Institute for Trial Advocacy (NITA), including its courses in trial skills, depositions, law firm in-house training and trial advocacy teacher training.
-Karl served as a lecturer in trial advocacy for over ten years with the U.S. Department of Justice's Legal Education Institute in Washington, D.C.
-He has regularly taught the law school trial advocacy programs at Emory University, Hofstra University and Widener University.
-Karl has been affiliated with WCL since 2008 and has taught Civil Trial Advocacy and Ethics for Trial Lawyers.
+Karl Pilger is the managing attorney of Boring & Pilger, P.C. in Vienna, Virginia, where his practice focuses on civil litigation.
+He has taught trial advocacy since 1985 for the National Institute for Trial Advocacy (NITA), including its courses in trial skills, depositions, and trial advocacy teacher training.
+Karl was a lecturer in trial advocacy for over ten years with the U.S. Department of Justice's Legal Education Institute in Washington, D.C.
+For many years he also served as faculty for the law school trial advocacy programs at Emory University, Hofstra University and Widener University.
+Karl has been affiliated with WCL since 2008 and has taught Civil Trial Advocacy Fact Witness Depositions, Pretrial Litigation and Ethics for Trial Lawyers.
 He has also coached mock trial teams at WCL and served as a director of its 2009 and 2010 Capitol City Challenge mock trial competitions.

 Judge Irma Raker has served as a judge on the Court of Appeals of Maryland since 1994.
 Prior to that appointment, she served on the Circuit Court for Montgomery County and the District Court of Maryland.
 She also served as an Assistant State's Attorney for Montgomery County and as a partner in the law firm of Sachs, Greenebaum and Tayler.
 Since 1981, Judge Raker has chaired the Committee to Draft Pattern Jury Instructions in Maryland.
 She has also been an adjunct professor in Civil and Criminal Trial Advocacy at the Washington College of Law from 1980 to the present.